jeremywen/JW-Modules/README.md

 Click the step buttons to edit the sequencer params for that step.

+Right click on module to see context menu and menu items for copying and pasting steps.

 * **Clock:** advances sequencer on trigger
 * **Rst:** resets sequencer on trigger
 * **Pitch:** polyphonic input to set pitch for each of the 16 steps